Hazmi35/docker-base/README.md

 # docker-base (WIP)
-A base repository that contains collections of Docker (OCI) base image
+A base repository that contains collections of Docker (OCI format) base image